encoway/yarn-scripts-cache/README.md

 ### Monorepo with yarn workspaces

 When working in a monorepo project with multiple workspaces, you need to add a dedicated configuration file for each workspace that you want to enable caching for.

-**Important note: A workspaces scripts can only be cached, if all workspaces that it depends on also have their own cache configuration!**
+> Note: A workspace's scripts can only be cached, if all workspaces that it depends on also have their own cache configuration!

 This is because if one workspace's contents change, all dependent workspaces need to be re-build as well.
 To do this, we check the combined outputs of all scripts defined in all workspaces another workspace depends on, when caching it.